 - stage 4: 8%

-Survival rates only give statistics on previous outcomes and can’t predict your own case.
+Survival rates are statistics from the general population of previously diagnosed patients and can’t predict your own case.